 Fact or Fiction?
 Teeth Whitening Myths Busted

 With the number of teeth whitening options at different prices out there, you may not know which ones are the safest and most effective.
-Don’t worry, Dr Edward Wong, Dental Surgeon, Raffles Dental, shares some of the top myths surrounding it and the truth about brightening your smile.
+Don’t worry, Dr Edward Wong, Dental Surgeon, Raffles Dental, shares some of the top teeth whitening myths and the truth about brightening your smile.

 Myth 1: Whitening toothpastes work as well as professional whitening

-That said, there are some toothpastes which do contain peroxide, which is the active ingredient found in professional tooth whitening gels.
-However, the concentration is much lower and the time it is in contact with your teeth too short to be as effective as professional tooth whitening.
+That said, there are some toothpastes which do contain peroxide, which is the active ingredient found in professional teeth whitening gels.
+However, the concentration is much lower and the time it is in contact with your teeth too short to be as effective as professional teeth whitening.

 Myth 2 :Teeth whitening is painful